-Each year, tennis tournaments like the US Open bring up countless questions, such as:
+Each year, tennis tournaments like the Australian Open bring up countless questions, such as:

 Are the grunts necessary?